mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `nodebb_environment_variables_additional_variables` variable
+You can override settings (even those that don't have dedicated playbook variables) using the `searxng_environment_variables_additional_variables` variable

 ## Installing